ozgenurr/GAPNet/README.md

 - Plotting results graphs

 ## Data
 Classification was performed on apple, grape, potato plant leaves.
+The experiments were first performed separately on each plant, then three plant leaves were combined and studied on 11 classes.
+In order to eliminate data imbalance between classes within the data sets, data augmentation was performed with the SMOTE method.

 3 different datasets were used.
 The datasets are publicly available and can be accessed from the links below.
 Mohanty S., 2016, Plant Village Dataset https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/color Bhattarai, S., 2019, New Plant disease Dataset, https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data Christine Kaeser-Chen, 2020, Plant Pathology https://www.kaggle.com/competitions/plant-pathology-2020-fgvc7/data

-The experiments were first performed separately on each data set, then three data sets were combined and studied on 11 classes.
-In order to eliminate data imbalance between classes within the data sets, data augmentation was performed with the SMOTE method.

 Plant Village data sets and data numbers used for Leaf Disease Classification are given in the table below.
 ![Data Sets](https://github.com/user-attachments/assets/2c3a5567-ff3c-4860-83fa-55fcf14c5f1c)